Squazel/homeassistant-fibaro-intercom/custom_components/fibaro_intercom/frontend/README.md

 ### Relay Buttons Not Working

-1. Ensure the relay switch entities exist and are available
+1. Ensure the relay binary sensor entities exist and are available
 2. Check that the FIBARO Intercom service is registered
 3. Verify network connectivity to the intercom device